 Cheryl can help you make sure you’re getting the nutrients you need for a happy, healthy mom AND baby during pregnancy and afterwards.
-Cheryl has helped moms and babies for many years and is a Certified Lactation Counselor (CLC) and breastfeeding advocate.
+Cheryl was a Certified Lactation Counselor (CLC) from 2003-2019.

 Vegetarian diets and vegan diets can be very healthy if they are planned to make sure you are getting enough nutrients.
 Often, vegetarians and vegans find they are not getting enough calories, protein, iron, calcium, B12 and or other vitamins.
 Cheryl can help make sure you are getting a balanced diet and find ways to add more nutrients, if needed, while honoring your decision to avoid animal products.

 Cheryl worked with clients with EDS/HSD for 15 years, and taken intensive coursework with the EDS society to stay up on the latest research to best support her clients.
 Cheryl is honored to be a member of the International Consortium on Ehlers Danlos Syndromes diet and nutrition working group.
 She was also delighted to train fellow dietitians on how hypermobility affects digestion for the 2021 Digestive Disease Nutrition Series.
 Cheryl was honored to have a paper on POTS and Nutrition published by the peer reviewed Journal of the Academy of Nutrition and Dietetics, which was in the September 2022 edition, and she taught a CE webinar for Today’s dietitian on POTS to help train other RDNs.